 The Ice Age National Scenic Trail, a gem in the crown of Wisconsin’s tourism industry, is a beloved recreational feature.
 Hikers, business owners, and government partners agree that the Ice Age Trail is a great benefit to Wisconsin’s tourism and recreation industries.

 To get some hard numbers for this topic, we asked the UW-Whitewater Fiscal and Economic Research Center to undertake a survey of Trail users and businesses along the Ice Age Trail.

-Economic research models determined that the Ice Age Trail draws an estimated 1,252,685 visitors every year.
-Trail users contribute approximately $113 million annually to statewide and local economies.
+Economic research models determined that the Ice Age Trail draws an estimated 2, 300,000 visitors every year (this number doubled since the 2011 survey).
+Trail users contribute approximately $355 million annually (this amount tripled since the 2011 survey) to statewide and local economies.

 Further research findings are detailed in the 2020 final report [PDF].